-Objective C: Bring one of 26 recorded cultural resources into good condition (carillon tower).
+Objective: Bring one of 26 recorded cultural resources into good condition (Carillon Tower).

-- Action 1 Continue to regularly monitor the park's cultural sites. - Action 2 Create and implement a cyclical maintenance program for all the buildings in the park.
+- Continue to regularly monitor the park's cultural sites. - Create and implement a cyclical maintenance program for all the buildings in the park.

 Staff will continue to monitor the park's cultural resources and implement a routine preventative and corrective maintenance program for all buildings.
-This includes a monthly inspection checklist for each building's maintenance needs.
+This includes a monthly inspection checklist for the maintenance needs of each building.

-Most of the park's cultural resources are currently in good condition.
+Most cultural resources in the park are currently in good condition.
 The exceptions are those historic structures that include building remnants or that were demolished, the nursery buildings 1 (HA00424) and 2 (HA00425) and the nursery pumphouse (HA00426), which are in poor condition, and the carillon tower (HA00289), which is in fair condition.